Patboro/Sleep-Stage-Classification/README.md

 # Sleep Stage Classification

-This repository contains a deep learning-based pipeline for classifying sleep stages from physiological data.
+This repository contains a deep learning-based pipeline for classifying sleep stages from Electroencephalography (EEG) data.
 The system leverages a ResNet architecture implemented in PyTorch to automatically identify different REM and non-REM stages.

 ## Project Overview